razztyfication/vue-drawing-canvas/README.md

 ### Scale

 Improves the resolution of the canvas.
 For more detailed drawings.
-Example: Set the canvas width and height props to 2x the desired dimensions, set :scale=2 and finally set the dimensions of the parent element of the canvas to the originally desired dimensions.
+How to use: Set the canvas width and height props to 2x the desired dimensions (1000x1000 px), set :scale=2 and finally set the dimensions of the parent element of the canvas to the originally desired dimensions (500x500 px).

 <br>